greenhas/spg_website/content/Communities/2022-04-08-Keeping-an.md

 ---
 date: 2022-04-08T07:20:46-04:00
-title: "🔗linkblog: my thoughts on 'Extremist Republicans like Ammon Bundy face opposition from moderates : NPR'"
+title: "🔗 linkblog: my thoughts on 'Extremist Republicans like Ammon Bundy face opposition from moderates : NPR'"
 tags: ["link","Communities","far right","Idaho","France","Bundys"]
 ---
 Keeping an eye on France's elections in April and then Idaho's in May, I guess.